 Our Clinical Lecturers similarly have subjects they are passionate about teaching and which stimulate their research.
 Dr Lizette Nolte has added to her Clinical Psychology training with a Doctorate in Systemic Psychotherapy and focuses on social justice informed research, including the issues of homelessness, stigma and social inclusion.
 Dr Saskia Keville has an interest in development, earlier life experiences and complex issues.
-Dr Emma Karwatzki is interested in the mental health of children and young people, their experience of services and leads the course's inclusion of service users and carers.
+Dr Emma Karwatzki is interested in the mental health of children and young people, their experience of services, and leads the course's inclusion of Experts by Experience.
 Dr Jenna Harrington works in clinical health settings, particularly HIV, and has an interest in the intersectionality between aging, mental health and physical health.

 We have two very approachable programme administrators, Catriona Roy and Katie Simmans.
 Cat manages the placement administration and Katie works full-time for the programme and is knowledgeable about all other administrative aspects of the course for our trainees and staff team.

 The course itself is located in the new purpose-built Health Research Building on the College Lane Campus.
 Our trainees have shared use of a spacious and bright seating area with a kitchen and balcony for coffee breaks, lunches and relaxed group discussions.
 The programme is based within the University's Department of Psychology and Sport Sciences, which has a strong reputation for the quality and range of its teaching and research.
 The University as a whole has been granted a gold TEF award for outstanding teaching (the Government's assessment of teaching excellence in higher education).